We open for holiday guests from the 12th April and two households from the 17th May - latest updated information can be found here.

 If you become ill or anyone if your party does with suspected Covid-19 within 48 hours of your departure, it is your duty of care to let us know, as soon as possible.

 We have added extra cleaning equipment - we now have a specialist carpet cleaner and a steam cleaner - so that we can ensure that the soft furnishings can get a deep clean.
-We can share our cleaning checklist with you, and our risk assessment, based on guidelines provided by the Professional Association of Self-caterers.
+We are happy to share our risk assessment, based on guidelines provided by the Professional Association of Self-caterers.

 Due to the additional work - lawns may not be mowed and gardening maintained on changeover days so we may be doing this during your stay, but we will be maintaining social distancing as we work.

-We ask for contact detail of all guests staying overnight in the cottages for Test and Trace details - from 24th September we understand that everyone can use the Covid-19 app - there will be a QR code to scan as you enter your holiday cottage - it keeps you logged in for 24 hours - so we advise logging in daily, and if you have any visitors (no more than 6 are allowed on the premises socially) that they log in too - so they be contacted if necessary - the app and further information can be downloaded here: https://www.covid19.nhs.uk/
+We ask for contact detail of all guests staying overnight in the cottages for Test and Trace details - from 24th September 2020, we understand that everyone can use the Covid-19 app - there will be a QR code to scan as you enter your holiday cottage - it keeps you logged in for 24 hours - so we advise logging in daily, and if you have any visitors (no more than 8 in totally are allowed in our terms and conditions) or carers then they must log in too - so they be contacted if necessary - the app and further information can be downloaded here: https://www.covid19.nhs.uk/ If for any reason they are unable to log in, you must keep a record of their contact details for 21 days in case they need to be reached.
+This applies to everyone over the age of 16.

-Everybody booking direct with us ticked a box on booking saying that they agreed our holiday terms and conditons and acknowledged that they were advised to take out travel insurace.
-We are a small business - we have huge ongoing costs, that need to be covered to ensure that we are able to offer accessible holidays to our clients - we totally understand that you may be sheilding, or a higher risk group - we are doing everything we can to ensure our accommodation is as safe as possible, but all our guests have chosen to book with us because of the enhance facilities that we offer.
-We would love to be able to refund everyone if their situation changes, but we can't afford to do that unless we relet ... with as much notice as possible - and your help, sharing our accommodation with your friends and collagues - we will try and relet - we are also offering potential guests the opportunity to join a waiting list or possiblly stay for a last minute weeked or mid week break.
+Everybody booking direct with us ticked a box on booking saying that they agreed our holiday terms and conditions and acknowledged that they were advised to take out travel insurance.
+We are a small business - we have huge ongoing costs, that need to be covered to ensure that we are able to offer accessible holidays to our clients - we totally understand that you may be shielding, or a higher risk group - we are doing everything we can to ensure our accommodation is as safe as possible, but all our guests have chosen to book with us because of the enhance facilities that we offer.
+We would love to be able to refund everyone if their situation changes, but we can't afford to do that unless we relet ... with as much notice as possible - and your help, sharing our accommodation with your friends and colleagues - we will try and relet - we are also offering potential guests the opportunity to join a waiting list or possibly stay for a last minute weekend or mid week break.

 Fantastic - we are delighted you booked direct for the best prices.
 If you have fully paid directly with us and your circumstances change then a reminder of our cancellation policy

 We have booked through a 3rd party agent - we have to deal with that company direct and the terms they have set.
-Our Book with Confidence is for direct bookings only - these terms are not agreed with your 3rd party booking agent or OTA and we will be working with the terms they have specified.
 Please note if you are unable to attend once you have paid your balance then this is considered a cancellation and no refund will be given.

 You are able to book contact free through our website.
 We no longer take direct bookings from OTA's through our web site - they need to book via phone or email.
 This is the only way to book as your terms are not the same as the ones for Direct Bookings, the bookings on the agency are often less flexible.